richarddmorey/encrypt_data_example/README.md

 # Encrypt data example
-Shows how to encrypt data held in public space
+Shows how to encrypt data held in public space, for analysis in R

 The example data is from my Master's thesis.
 You can obtain all the details at the GitHub repository: